Ab initio study of orbital-selective superconductivity in $\gamma$-BiPd: Superconducting Properties

-Such orbital-selective behaviors have been noted in various SC materials, including MgB$_2$, iron-based superconductors like FeSe\cite{Discovery_sprau2017,Orbital_nica2017,Orbital_Kreisel2017, Imaging_kostin2018,Orbital_hu2018}, LaFeAsO$_{1-x}$F$_x$\cite{Unconventional_Kuroki2008,Unconventional_Mazin2008,Even_Dai2008,Role_yi2017, Multiorbital_nica2021}, and in other compounds such as NbSe$_2$\cite{Fermi_yokoya2001} and NbS$_2$\cite{Origin_Heil2017,Orbital_Bi2022}.
-For instance, in FeSe, three orbitals Fe-3d$_{xz}$, d$_{yz}$, and d$_{xy}$ dominate near the FS and give rise to multiorbital superconductivity in FeSe.
-In LaFeAsO$_{1-x}$F$_x$, although there is significant hybridization among five Fe $d$-orbitals creating four Fermi sheets, the SC gap retains an $s$-wave symmetry with sign reversal between electron and hole pockets.
-Similarly, in non-iron-based superconductors like 2H-NbS$_2$\cite{Origin_Heil2017}, three Fermi sheets are present, with pairing contributions from S $p_z$ and Nb $d$-orbitals exhibiting different amplitudes.
-It leads to two distinct and ${\bf{k}}$-dependent SC gaps as measured experimentally\cite{Superconducting_Guillamon2008} and latter explained theoretically\cite{Origin_Heil2017}.
-The anisotropic and orbital dependent SC gap can be measured using quasiparticle interference imaging\cite{Superconducting_Guillamon2008}, high resolution angle-resolved photoemission spectroscopy (ARPES)\cite{Angle_Damascelli2003,Distinct_Mou2011}, and scanning tunneling microscopy and spectroscopy (STM and STS)\cite{Scanning_Fischer2007}.
+Such orbital-selective behaviors have been found in other SC materials, including iron-based superconductors FeSe \cite{Discovery_sprau2017,Orbital_nica2017,Orbital_Kreisel2017,Imaging_kostin2018,Orbital_hu2018} and LaFeAsO$_{1-x}$F$_x$ \cite{Unconventional_Kuroki2008,Unconventional_Mazin2008,Even_Dai2008,Role_yi2017,Multiorbital_nica2021} as well as conventional superconductors MgB$_2$, NbSe$_2$ \cite{Fermi_yokoya2001} and NbS$_2$ \cite{Origin_Heil2017,Orbital_Bi2022}.
+In particular, three Fe $d_{xz}$, $d_{yz}$ and $d_{xy}$ orbitals dominate the electronic states near the $E_F$ and thus give rise to the multiorbital superconductivity in FeSe.
+In LaFeAsO$_{1-x}$F$_x$, although there is significant hybridization among five Fe $d$-orbitals, which form four Fermi sheets, the SC gap retains the $s$-wave symmetry with opposite signs between electron and hole pockets.
+Similarly, in conventional superconductor 2H-NbS$_2$ \cite{Origin_Heil2017}, three Fermi sheets are present, and pairing contributions from S $p_z$ and Nb $d$-orbitals exhibit different amplitudes.
+It leads to two distinct and ${\bf{k}}$-dependent SC gaps as measured experimentally \cite{Superconducting_Guillamon2008} and latter explained theoretically \cite{Origin_Heil2017}.
+The anisotropic and orbital dependent SC gap can be measured using quasiparticle interference imaging \cite{Superconducting_Guillamon2008}, high resolution angle-resolved photoemission spectroscopy (ARPES) \cite{Angle_Damascelli2003,Distinct_Mou2011}, and scanning tunneling microscopy and spectroscopy (STM and STS) \cite{Scanning_Fischer2007}.

-From further analysis, we notice that there is a minimal variation in $\Delta_{\bf{k}}$ along the $k_z$ direction at the $K$-point, but substantial angular variation occurs within the xy-plane (Fig.~\ref{fig:lamnda_FS}).
-The reverse trend is seen at the $\Gamma$-point ($k_z$ direction has a strong variation than xy-plane).
-The two electron pockets, $E1$ and $E2$ (Fig.~\ref{fig:FS_vf}), on the FS are connected, which enhances the likelihood of interband pairing.
-In contrast, the two hole pockets are isolated, limiting pairing to intraband interactions, as interband pairing usually requires a higher energy.
-With the knowledge of the Fermi velocity (Fig.~\ref{fig:FS_vf}) and isoptropic superconducting gap, we can determine the superconducting coherence length $\xi$ using the BCS theory as $\xi=\hbar v_{f}/\pi \Delta$.
-Taking the average value of $v_{f}$ on the FS as 1.48 $\times 10^{8}$ cm/s and $\Delta$ of 0.19 meV, we obtain $\xi$ to be $\sim$1.5 $\times 10^{-4}$ cm.